As the name suggests, Auditory learners learn best while they are actively listening.

 Combine this with a tendency to want to talk, auditory learners can sometimes appear disruptive or uninterested in class.

-Is your child an Auditory Learner?
+Are you or is your teen an Auditory Learner?

 - have a great memory for music and lyrics.